shybovycha/moo-chess/README.md

 ## Building

-Client is now built with CMake.
-To build client, run `cmake -B build -H .` from the `client` directory.
+To build client, run `cmake -B build -S .` from the `client` directory, followed by `cmake --build build`.

 ## Configuration